DTJF/libpruio/src/doc/_6_messages.md

 For those functions the error message (if any) is only available in variable PruIo::Errr.

-In all cases, libpruio just sets the pointer PruIo::Errr.
+In all cases, \Proj just sets the pointer PruIo::Errr.
 The calling code may or may not handle the error message.
 When the code tries to continue, it should reset the pointer to 0 (zero) to avoid blocking further function calls due to former errors.